QUICK LIST OF CORE SERVICES

 When you have made the decision to engage an outside compensation consultant, there are a number of important questions you must address:

-1. Responsiveness – Did the consultant return your call quickly?
+- Responsiveness – Did a consultant return your call quickly?
 How long did they take to prepare the proposal?
-Remember: if they don’t react quickly when you call before the contract is signed, they probably won’t be any quicker once they are working on your project.
+Remember: If they don’t react quickly when you call before the contract is signed, they probably won’t be any quicker once they are working on your project.

-2. Experience – Do they have specific experience in your industry and type of company?
-Are their solutions “canned” or are they tailored to meet your special issues, management style, and culture?
+- Experience – Do they have specific experience in your industry and type of company?
+Are their solutions “canned,” or are they tailored to meet your special issues, management style and culture?
 Remember: There is a good chance that the concepts that worked somewhere else probably won’t meet the unique needs of your company.

-4. Deliverables – What will you receive at the end of the project?
+- Deliverables – What will you receive at the end of the project?
 Will you receive concepts or the actual finished materials, documentations, formulas, etc.?
-Remember: It is extremely important that the deliverables you actual receive are everything you expect, in order that you have all the tools and materials you need, going forward.
+Remember: It is extremely important that the deliverables you actually receive are everything you expect, in order that you have all the tools and materials you need going forward.

-5. Commitment - Will the consultant be available to assist you in the future?
-Does the consultant provide you the materials necessary to fully implement and use the program in the future, or are you tied to them forever?
-Remember: The Consultant’s responsibility is to provide the tools and training so you can handle things on your own; however, they should be available to assist your company when you want their support.
+- Commitment – Will a consultant be available to assist you in the future?
+Does the consultant provide you with the materials necessary to fully implement and use the program in the future, or are you tied to them forever?
+Remember: The consultant’s responsibility is to provide the tools and training so you can handle things on your own; however, they should be available to assist your company when you want their support.

 After you have decided to pursue an engagement with an outside consultant to assist you to resolve your pay issues, we hope you will consider Compensation Resources, Inc. as a resource.